A geometric multiscale model for the numerical simulation of blood flow in the human left heart: A 3D fluid dynamics model of the left heart

 \subsection{Valves dynamics}

-As denoted in Section \ref{SEC:NS_ALE_RIIS}, the effect of MV and AV on the fluid is modelled by means of the RIIS method \cite{Fedele_RIIS, Fumagalli2020}.
-In addition, we developed preprocessing pipelines to define a displacement to move the leaflets of the cardiac valves and hence to bring the immersed surfaces from the open to the closed configuration and vice versa.
-The MV and AV are given by Zygote \cite{zygote} respectively in their closed and open configuration.
-In Figure \ref{valves_frame}, we show the cardiac valves from their fully closed to fully open configurations and we denote the valves leaflets' displacements as $\widehat{\bm d}_{\Sigma_\text{MV}}(\xhat)$ and $\widehat{\bm d}_{\Sigma_\text{AV}}(\xhat)$.
+As discussed in Section \ref{SEC:NS_ALE_RIIS}, the effect of MV and AV on the fluid is modeled by means of the RIIS method \cite{Fedele_RIIS, Fumagalli2020}.
+The MV and AV geometries are given by Zygote \cite{zygote} in their closed and open configuration, respectively.
+To bring the immersed surfaces from their open to closed configuration (and viceversa) we prescribe a displacement field computed via Laplace-Beltrami problems, and algorithms exploiting the closest-point distances \cite{FQ_2021}.
+We show the cardiac valves in their fully closed and fully open configurations in Figure \ref{valves_frame}.